da230896/TeamAvengersKatas/3.ADRs/Leverage API Gateway for security requirements.md

 ## Context and Problem Statement

-For our microservices, we need somekind of orchestration or choreography for ticket workflow.
+A microservice-based architecture may have from 10 to 100 or more services.
+An API gateway can help provide a unified entry point for external consumers, independent of the number and composition of internal microservices.

 ## Considered options

-- easy error handling, easy to trace back reasons the lost tickets
+- Use API Gateway

 ## Decision

-We decided to maintain orchestration in api gateway.
-This will give us the capability to solve the problem related to workflow in microservices.
-Our main principle here is observability.
+ - API gateways help to prevent malicious attacks by providing an additional layer of protection from attack vectors such as SQL Injection, XML Parser exploits, and denial-of-service (DoS) attacks.
+ - We prevents exposing internal concerns to external clients using api gateway.
+ - This will give us the capability to handle cross cutting concerns such as validating JWT/access token ,  Authorization and rate limiting.

 ## Consequences